-Join us at the Inaugural TMC Hispanic Transplant Symposium
+Join us at the Second Annual Texas Medical Center Hispanic Transplant Symposium

-LifeGift, Nora’s Home and The Living Bank present the Inaugural Texas Medical Center Hispanic Transplant Symposium.
-The Hispanic Transplant Symposium (HTS) is a landmark event convening transplant staff, community partners, and those serving the Hispanic community to advance the care of Hispanic Texans with end-stage organ disease.
+LifeGift, Nora’s Home and The Living Bank proudly present the Second Annual Texas Medical Center Hispanic Transplant Symposium.
+The Hispanic Transplant Symposium (HTS) is a landmark event bringing together staff, community partners and those serving the Hispanic community to advance the care of Hispanic Texans with end-stage organ disease.

-Currently 120,000 men, women and children across the country are awaiting lifesaving organ transplants; 13,000 of them are in Texas and almost half of them are Hispanics.
+Nearly 118,000 men, women and children across the country are awaiting lifesaving organ transplants; 11,000 are in Texas and more than 40 percent are Hispanic.
 As this need continues to grow, so does the need for collaboration among transplant and donation professionals, community leaders, patients and their families to overcome the challenges in tackling this critical health issue.

 The Hispanic Transplant Symposium is an educational forum bringing together transplantation and donation professionals, patients and other community members to discuss transplantation issues affecting Hispanic Texans.
 The forum aims to create awareness, debunk myths and demonstrate a collective commitment to the cause.

-Continuing education hours are awarded to physicians, nurses, social workers, dietitians and dialysis technicians.
+Continuing education hours will be awarded to nurses, social workers, dieticians and dialysis technicians.

 - The Northwestern Hispanic Transplant Program - Dr. Juan Carlos Caicedo